zxunge/FreePictureSplitter/docs/build.md

 Enter the source directory, run
 ````
 mkdir build && cd $_
-cmake .. -G "Unix Makefiles" -DCMAKE_CXX_COMPILER=clang++ -DCMAKE_C_COMPILER=clang
+cmake ..
 make -j$(nproc)
 bin/FreePictureSplitter
 ````
-> [!NOTE]
-> We only support building using clang, as there will be puzzling errors using gcc.

 Try it!

 ## Linux
-First, you should make sure that you have installed the newest clang and wxWidgets.
+First, you should make sure that you have installed the newest C++ compiler and wxWidgets.
 Then, clone the source.
 ````
 git clone https://github.com/zxunge/FreePictureSplitter.git